 There is no other place I've encountered that has made me come more alive.

 For me though, Alaska has presented a rather large shift in my life.
 It's a place that stirs within, one that roars to climb mountains, seize the day, to go the distance, explore new lands, to jump in freezing water... constantly waking up to the moment, to the refreshing gift of being alive.
 There is no other place I've encountered that has made me come more alive.
 It is a place that has taught me to find a peak and climb it.
-Figure out what I want and do it, without necessarily focusing on the hardships along the way.
+To figure out what I want and do it, without necessarily focusing on the hardships along the way.
 People here work hard to live and don't complain about it.
 This notion has trickled into my life and encouraged me to challenge my limits, push past them and discover new frontiers of my own self.

 There is a rush to experience the wild land of Alaska since people feel it slipping away... my rush is to preserve it.
 I understand how delicate our wilderness is and how easily it can be lost.
 I invite people to witness the unique beauty and encourage them to take it home with them through perspective.
 I know that you can leave Alaska, but it can't leave you once you've encountered such a wild place.
 My hope is for guests to leave their Backroads trip and re-enter their day-to-day world with more "life" in their step.
 That after walking through the forests and mountaintops of Alaska, a new breath, a new step will move you forward.
 Alaska does not have nature, Alaska is nature.
 If you want to come alive to such a place, discover it for yourself.